-- 6.140 On entering the examination room, students are subject to the authority of the invigilators and must act according to their instructions. - 6.141 Once in the examination room, students must neither have in their possession nor make use of, any book, manuscript, calculator or other electronic device (eg: laptop device, mobile telephone, smart watch, tablet device this is not an exhaustive list) or any other aid which has not been approved prior to the start of the examination.
-Students whose first language is not English are normally permitted to take into the examination room a single-volume, bilingual dictionary (without annotation) except where the examination is in an applied English language or modern foreign language subject. - 6.142 The approved use of calculators, specified reference books or other equipment for certain examinations is published by the relevant academic department and in the rubric for the examination question paper.
-The academic department and examination rubric define precisely the type of calculator, title of book(s) and/or type of equipment permitted in each case.
-The use of electronic dictionaries or translators is not permitted. - 6.143 Students who bring unauthorised items to their places by mistake must inform an invigilator as soon as they discover the presence of such items. - 6.144 Coats, briefcases and electronic devices (see Regulation 6.141 above), which must be switched off, and similar items must be deposited in the examination room as directed by an invigilator.
-All such items are deposited at the sole risk of the student.
+- 6.152 On entering the examination room, students are subject to the authority of the invigilators and must act according to their instructions. - 6.153 Once in the examination room, students must neither have in their possession nor make use of, any book, manuscript, calculator or other electronic device (eg: laptop device, mobile telephone, smart watch, tablet device this is not an exhaustive list) or any other aid which has not been approved prior to the start of the examination.
+Students whose first language is not English are normally permitted to take into the examination room a single-volume, bilingual dictionary (without annotation) except where the examination is in an applied English language or modern foreign language subject. - 6.154 The approved use of calculators, specified reference books or other equipment for certain examinations is published by the relevant academic school and in the rubric for the examination question paper.
+The academic school and examination rubric define precisely the type of calculator, title of book(s) and/or type of equipment permitted in each case.
+The use of electronic dictionaries or translators is not permitted. - 6.155 Students who bring unauthorised items to their places by mistake must inform an invigilator as soon as they discover the presence of such items. - 6.156 Coats, briefcases and electronic devices (see Regulation 6.153 above), which must be switched off, and similar items must be deposited in the examination room as directed by an invigilator.
+All such items are deposited at the sole risk of the student. - 6.157 Students must use only the official examination stationery provided.
+Students are not permitted to remove any script, rough work, official stationery or equipment from the room.
+Examination question papers may be removed from the room by students at the end of the examination, unless stated otherwise. - 6.158 Unless otherwise authorised in the examination rubric, students must use only blue or black ink in completing the examination answer book(s).
+A pencil may be used only for the drawing of diagrams. - 6.159 During the examination students must not communicate in any way with any person other than an invigilator. - 6.160 A student is permitted to attract an invigilator's attention by raising his/her hand.
+A student must not leave his/her place without the prior permission of an invigilator. - 6.161 Smoking is not permitted in the examination room. - 6.162 A student who, in the opinion of the invigilators, causes any disturbance and continues to do so after warning, is required to leave the examination room and cannot be readmitted.
+Examples of a disturbance include disruption caused by a mobile telephone, shouting, talking, whispering, eating and/or drinking (this is not an exhaustive list).

-- 6.145 Students must use only the official examination stationery provided.
-Students are not permitted to remove any script, rough work, official stationery (excluding the examination question paper) or equipment from the room. - 6.146 Unless otherwise authorised in the examination rubric, students must use only blue or black ink in completing the examination answer book(s).
-A pencil may be used only for the drawing of diagrams. - 6.147 During the examination students must not communicate in any way with any person other than an invigilator. - 6.148 A student is permitted to attract an invigilator's attention by raising his/her hand.
-A student must not leave his/her place without the prior permission of an invigilator. - 6.149 Smoking is not permitted in the examination room. - 6.150 A student who, in the opinion of the invigilators, causes any disturbance and continues to do so after warning, is required to leave the examination room and cannot be re-admitted.
-Examples of a disturbance include disruption caused by a mobile telephone, shouting, talking, whispering, eating and/or drinking (this is not an exhaustive list). - 6.151 Students are given a warning when 30 minutes and five minutes of the examination are still remaining. - 6.152 Students must not start writing, other than to complete the identification details on the answer book, until given permission to do so by an invigilator. - 6.153 Students must stop writing as soon as they are instructed to do so at the end of the examination.
-An invigilator determines the end of the examination. - 6.154 At the end of the examination students must remain seated and silent until all scripts have been collected and until dismissed from the examination room by an invigilator.
+- 6.163 Students are given a warning when 30 minutes and five minutes of the examination are still remaining. - 6.164 Students must not start writing, other than to complete the identification details on the answer book, until given permission to do so by an invigilator. - 6.165 Students must stop writing as soon as they are instructed to do so at the end of the examination.
+An invigilator determines the end of the examination. - 6.166 At the end of the examination students must remain seated and silent until all scripts have been collected and until dismissed from the examination room by an invigilator.